 We spent a day at the Te Papa museum observing how visitors interacted with the touch screens there.
-Several of the screens there had been designed by Story Inc as well, so it was really interesting to see which aspects of their work we could translate over to our whimbrels.
+Several of the screens there had been designed by Story Inc as well, so it was really interesting to see which aspects of their work we could translate over to our design.

 We user tested the original whimbrels Story Inc had created, to see how users would navigate the content and gauge their understanding of and engagement with the content.
 We focused on testing how they interacted with the content, and not their understanding of the text itself.